Skip to Content

 Using Packing Cubes

-We were visiting four hotels on this trip, so I used packing cubes with outfits (along with underwear) organized for each hotel.
+On this trip, we visited four hotels, so I used packing cubes organized by outfits (along with underwear) for each hotel.
 This did take some extra time because I packed the specific outfits I would wear for each leg of the journey.
-I packed the first of these packing cubes (for the first hotel) in my carry-on so I had all of the clothes I needed for the first few days with me when my bags were eventually delayed.
+I packed the first of these packing cubes (for the first hotel) in my carry-on, so I had all of the clothes I needed for the first few days with me when my bags were eventually delayed.

-There were some clothing items, like bathing suits and pajamas, that we had packed in the checked bags.
+We had packed some clothing items, like bathing suits and pajamas, in the checked bags.
 While we didn’t need the swimsuits for the first few days, you may want to put them in your carry-on bag if you are visiting a beach destination and will want them as soon as you land.
 I’d also recommend putting pajamas in your carry-ons if possible.

 Packing Toiletries

 Packing toiletries exclusively in your carry-on bag can be tough with the TSA requirements for liquids.
-While many of our toiletries were in our carry-on, there were a few essentials, like deodorant, sunscreen, and hair products, that were in the checked bag.
-We had to make a trip to a local pharmacy in Portugal to replace these items during the baggage delay.
+While many of our toiletries were in our carry-on, a few essentials, like deodorant, sunscreen, and hair products, were in the checked bag.
+We had to travel to a local pharmacy in Portugal to replace these items during the baggage delay.

 It’s worth packing a bag of toiletries per person in each carry-on bag.
-Those are the types of items you’ll definitely want at your destination.
+You’ll definitely want those items at your destination.

 AirTags